microchip-pic-avr-examples/avr128da48-cnano-ext-int-wakeup-mcc/README.md

 <br><img src="images/flow-diagram.png" width="500">

-To demonstrate the functionality of the example, SW0 (PC6) push-button and LED0 (PC7) on-board LED are used as in the next demo:
+To demonstrate the functionality of the example, SW0 (PC7) push-button and LED0 (PC6) on-board LED are used as in the next demo:

 <br><img src="images/AVR-DA_ext_int.gif" width="500">

 The next snapshot from the logic analyzer software is used to demonstrate the fixed amount of time while the LED0 is turned on (200ms), with different trigger times of the pressed button.

 <br><img src="images/logic_analyzer.png" width="1000">

+**NOTE:** The on-board LED is turned on while the signal is low, and the button is pressed while the signal is low too.

 ## 3. Summary
 This example demonstrates a simple implementation of a sleep operation with an external interrupt triggering an LED blink.